Skip to content

 +

-The `profile` field should be set to `ambient`.
+Set the `profile` field to `ambient`.

 ..
 Apply the `IstioCNI` CR by running the following command: